urbeckmd07/School_Emails/README.md

 - White Email Button: I have not emailed them yet.
 - Red "X" Button: I have emailed them but they have not replied.
 - Green Checkmark Button: I have emailed them and they have replied.

+* A demo will be added on the evening of Nov 9, 2022.